 Assume that there are three microwords in sequence: A, B, and C. When the current word is A, the address portion of that word is causing word B to be accessed from the ROM (the address portion of word A selects the next word, which is B).
-Word B contains an address segment which is used for accessing word C and is present on BUS U $\langle 08:00 \rangle$.
+Word B contains an address segment which is used for accessing word C and is present on BUS U (08:00).
 The address portion of word B, however, is a base address so that it can be altered if there is to be a branch.
-This alteration occurs in the NOT/OR gate and occurs during word A while selecting word B which contains the address for word C. The address for word C (contained in word B) can be either the base address for C or an altered address for C. For example, the altered address could be Cl or Cn depending on how wide the branch is.
+This alteration occurs in the NOT/OR gate while word A selects word B. The address for word C (contained in word B) can be either the base address for C or an altered address for C. For example, the altered address could be C1 or Cn, depending on how wide the branch is.

 This technique means that selection of branch conditions and related enabling of that selection to the NOT/OR gate occurs a microword ahead of the word in which the branch takes place.
-During word A, a decision to branch can affect what word is used for word C, but it cannot affect word B. In other words, if a branch to C or Cn is desired, then conditions must be enabled to alter C in word A. By the time the processor goes to word B, the next address for word C is already fixed and stored in the UPP register.
+During word A, a decision to branch can affect what word is used for word C, but it cannot affect word B. If a branch to C or Cn is desired, then conditions must be enabled to alter C in word A. By the time the processor goes to word B, the next address for word C is already fixed and stored in the UPP Register.

-3.4.8 JAMUPP LOGIC
+3.4.8 JAMUPP Logic

-The microprogramming address loop is also affected by the jam microprogram pointer (JAMUPP) logic which alters the sequential nature of the address loop.
-The JAMUPP logic provides a means of jamming an address into the microprogram pointer to modify the microprogram for certain conditions such as bus errors, stack overflow, auto restart, etc. This logic provides the next microword address directly as a function of previous start or error conditions in the machine.
-The output of the JAMUPP logic direct sets or direct clears the UPP register flip-flops to establish the required address.
-This method differs from the normal NOT/OR inputs which are clocked into the UPP register flip-flops.
+The microprogram address loop is also affected by the JAM Microprogram Pointer (JAMUPP) logic which alters the sequential nature of the microprogram.
+The JAMUPP logic provides a means of jamming an address into the UPP to modify the microprogram for certain conditions such as bus errors, stack overflow, auto restart, etc. This logic provides the next microword address directly, without regard for the previous microword's address.
+The output of the JAMUPP logic directly sets or directly clears the UPP Register flip-flops to establish the required address.
+This method differs from the normal NOT/OR gate outputs which are clocked into the UPP Register flip-flops.

-3.4.9 PUPP REGISTER
+3.4.9 PUPP Register

-The output of the UPP register is also fed to the PUPP (past microprogram pointer) register at each system clock.
-The PUPP register maintains a history of the previous microprogram pointer and displays its contents on the maintenance console.
-Note that the previous pointer indicates the current microword address.
-The PUPP register is clocked each time the microword is clocked and the data input to the register is the address of the next ROM word present in the UPP register.
-Therefore, as the microword changes to the next word, the address of that word is clocked into the PUPP register.
+The output of the UPP Register is also fed to the Past Microprogram Pointer (PUPP) Register at each system clock.
+The PUPP Register maintains a history of the previous UPP and displays its contents on the maintenance console.
+Note that the PUPP indicates the current microword address.
+The PUPP Register is clocked each time the microword is clocked and the data input to the register is the address of the next ROM word present in the UPP Register.
+As the microword changes to the next word, the address of that word is clocked into the PUPP Register.
 The address of the current microword is therefore available and can be referenced on the maintenance console.
-The PUPP register serves to identify the current microword address and to permit access to the ROM listings to determine which control bits should be enabled or disabled, and which operations should be taking place at this time.
+The PUPP Register serves to identify the current microword address and to permit access to the ROM listings to determine which control bits should be enabled or disabled, and which operations would be taking place at this time.
 Note that the register itself does not perform these functions.
 It is the output of the register on the maintenance console display that permits determination of the current address.